eclipse-kuksa/kuksa.invehicle/README.md

 * *remoteAccess* - Example app that subscribes to control topic with Hono and receives commands sent.
 * *kuksa-appmanager* - Hawkbit appmanager which deploys in-vehicle apps as docker conatiners and more..
 * *email-notifier* - Example app that talks to an email-server and sends e-mails to the configured email address.
 Used at the moment only for internal demos.

+## How to build and run AGL-Kuksa for kuksa-obd-dongle

+Click [here](https://github.com/eclipse/kuksa.invehicle/tree/master/kuksa-obd-dongle) to learn more.

 ## How to build and run AGL-Kuksa on Raspberry Pi 3